 - MEDI 503: Introduction to Clinical, Patient Oriented and Translational Research

-IGSPP students participate fully in Experimental Medicine graduate courses but do not receive credit.
+IGSPP students participate fully in the Online Experimental Medicine graduate courses but do not receive credit.

 Note: Space is extremely limited in UBC Experimental Medicine courses and not all courses are available at any given time.